Think you know what happen in Jimmy Hoffa?

 Killing Jimmy Hoffa Documentary

-The Detroit Free Press has reported that there will be a documentary that focuses on the possible fate of Jimmy Hoffa.
+The Detroit Free Press reported there will be a documentary that focuses on the possible fate of Jimmy Hoffa.
 The movie has been put together by Allen Bradley, aka Al Profit, a local filmmaker and an Oakland Press reporter Scott Burnstein.
 Burstien has written several books about Detroit Mafia.

 The documentary, according the Michigan Live, will start off with a biographic look into Hoffa’s life and a look at depression era Detroit.